Dante-atc/BigDatabowl/README.md

 * **The Insight:** To minimize the Reconstruction Loss (MSE), the model **must** learn the underlying rules of defensive spacing, leverage maintenance, and zone hand-offs.
 The resulting latent representation encodes **structural intent**.

 ### D. Archetype Discovery & Metric Derivation
 Once trained, we extract high-dimensional **latent embeddings** for every frame.
-We apply unsupervised clustering (K-Means) on these embeddings to discover $K$ "Defensive Archetypes"—statistically ideal states of coverage structure.
+We apply unsupervised clustering (K-Means) on these embeddings to discover `K` "Defensive Archetypes"—statistically ideal states of coverage structure.
 DCI and DIS are derived from the distance to these learned centroids.

 ## Analysis & Validation